 Over time, the implants decreased in size.
 In March of 2012, I woke up to find that my left implant had ruptured.
 I was completely distraught and embarrassed, but we weren’t in any financial shape to have them replaced.
 For three years I made my breasts look even by inserting a silicone insert into my bra.
 The implant slowly leaked more and more.
 My husband said it didn’t bother him but it was very awkward for me.
 I couldn’t act appealing when I didn’t feel that way.
 Intimacy suffered.
 It was horrible to know that I was causing that much distress to my husband and marriage but didn’t have an answer to fix it.

 As a former paramedic, I looked for answers in medical journals and scientific publications and realized that my implants could be making me sick.
-I found a Dallas Explant surgeon, Dr. Edward Melmed, who no longer performs breast augmentation surgeries because he has seen too many sick women.
-He has now performed approximately 5,000 breast implant removal surgeries.
+I found a Dallas Explant surgeon, who no longer performed breast augmentation surgeries because he had seen too many sick women.
+He had now performed approximately 5,000 breast implant removal surgeries.
 He would eventually be the surgeon to remove my toxic bags.

 While saving money for explant, my life was chaotic.
 I couldn’t think straight or keep organized.
 My patience was very thin.
 My family life suffered.
 It took everything in my power just to get up and perform basic duties.
 My body felt like it was in a constant battle with itself.
 I needed to see specialists but didn’t have insurance and I couldn’t afford it.
 I felt like a complete failure.
 I had failed myself and my family.

-In August of 2015, Dr. Melmed removed my 17-year-old PIP implants and my capsules.
+In August of 2015, I had my 17-year-old PIP implants and my capsules removed.
 It was a new beginning.